awsdocs/aws-freertos-docs/doc_source/portingguide/freertos-porting-cellular.md

 # Porting the Cellular Interface library<a name="freertos-porting-cellular"></a>

 FreeRTOS supports the AT commands of a TCP offloaded cellular abstraction Layer\.
-For more information, see [FreeRTOS Cellular Interface Library](https://freertos.org/cellular/index.html) and the [Porting Guide](https://freertos.org/cellular-porting-guide.html) for more information\.
+For more information, see the [Cellular Interface Library](https://freertos.org/cellular/index.html) and [Porting the Cellular Interface Library](https://freertos.org/cellular-porting-guide.html) on freertos\.org\.

 ## Prerequisites<a name="freertos-porting-cellular-prereqs"></a>